Muslim conquest of Persia: Battle of Qadisiyyah

 Umar ordered his army to retreat to the Arabian border and began raising armies at Medina for another campaign into Mesopotamia.
-Owing to the critical situation, Umar wished to command the army personally, but the members of Majlis ash-Shura demurred, claiming that the two-front war required Umar's presence in Medina.
-Accordingly, Umar appointed Saad ibn Abi Waqqas, a respected senior officer, even though Saad was suffering from sciatica.
-Saad left Medina with his army in May 636 and arrived at Qadisiyyah in June.
+Owing to the critical situation, Umar wished to command the army personally, but the members of Majlis al-Shura demurred, claiming that the two-front war required Umar's presence in Medina.
+Accordingly, Umar appointed Sa'd ibn Abi Waqqas, a respected senior officer, even though Sa'd was suffering from sciatica.
+Sa'd left Medina with his army in May 636 and arrived at Qadisiyyah in June.

 While Heraclius launched his offensive in May 636, Yazdegerd was unable to muster his armies in time to provide the Byzantines with Persian support.
 Umar, allegedly aware of this alliance and not wanting to risk a battle with two great powers simultaneously, quickly reinforced the Muslim army at Yarmouk to engage and defeat the Byzantines.
-Meanwhile, he ordered Saad to enter into peace negotiations with Yazdegerd III and invite him to convert to Islam to prevent Persian forces from taking the field.
+Meanwhile, he ordered Sa'd to enter into peace negotiations with Yazdegerd III and invite him to convert to Islam to prevent Persian forces from taking the field.
 Heraclius instructed his general Vahan not to engage in battle with the Muslims before receiving explicit orders.
 Fearing more Arab reinforcements, Vahan attacked the Muslim army in the Battle of Yarmouk in August 636, and was routed.

 With the Byzantine threat ended, the Sasanian Empire was still a formidable power with vast manpower reserves, and the Arabs soon found themselves confronting a huge Persian army with troops drawn from every corner of the empire, including war elephants, and commanded by its foremost generals.
-Within three months, Saad defeated the Persian army in the Battle of al-Qādisiyyah, effectively ending Sasanian rule west of Persia proper.
-This victory is largely regarded as a decisive turning point in Islam's growth: with the bulk of Persian forces defeated, Saad with his companions later conquered Babylon (Battle of Babylon (636)), Kūthā, Sābāṭ (Valashabad) and Bahurasīr (Veh-Ardashir).
+Within three months, Sa'd defeated the Persian army in the Battle of al-Qādisiyyah, effectively ending Sasanian rule west of Persia proper.
+This victory is largely regarded as a decisive turning point in Islam's growth: with the bulk of Persian forces defeated, Sa'd with his companions later conquered Babylon, Kūthā, Sābāṭ (Valashabad) and Bahurasīr (Veh-Ardashir).
 Ctesiphon, the capital of the Sassanid Empire, fell in March 637 after a siege of three months.